Following an intense period of qualifying, over 200 athletes have been named to the U.S. Olympic Team for the 2022 Winter Games.

 Each discipline within snowboarding has its own quota allocation process, but the qualification period for all disciplines ended on January 16, 2022.
 Countries can earn up to four quota spots in each discipline, but due to limits on overall roster size, countries may have to make decisions on which spots to fill and which to leave unused.
 Each nation can have up to 14 men and 14 women but is capped at 26 athletes total.
 Because slopestyle and big air will feature the same athletes, they are treated as one event for qualification purposes.
 Countries that qualify at least one man and one woman in snowboard cross are eligible to compete in the new mixed team event.

 The U.S. has a selection process in which up to three athletes per discipline can qualify through objective criteria using a combination of world rankings and designated selection events.
 Up to two athletes per discipline were able to qualify for the Olympic team based on their world ranking, provided they were in the top six as of December 22.
 Any remaining objective criteria spots were filled by athletes who got a podium result at one of the selection events.
 The final spots were filled with discretionary selections, which included three-time gold medalist Shaun White, in January.
+Due to injury, Jake Vedder was named to the men's snowboard cross team in place of Alex Deibold.

 Men's Slopestyle/Big Air